Mark 12: The Greatest Commandment

-Jesus here quotes Deuteronomy 6:4-5 and Leviticus 19:18.
+Jesus here quotes Deuteronomy 6:4–5 and Leviticus 19:18.
 Putting these two commandments together linked by love, putting loving others on the same level as loving God, was one of Jesus' theological innovations.
-(Brown et al. 622) (See also Christianity and Judaism, Didache 1.2) The Jewish Encyclopedia article on Jesus argues this shows Jesus knew and approved of the Didache, in its Jewish form.
+See also Christianity and Judaism, Didache 1.2.
+The Jewish Encyclopedia article on Jesus argues this shows Jesus knew and approved of the Didache, in its Jewish form.
 Mark wrote this probably four decades after Jesus' death showing Christians still used Jewish prayer formats, this being in the form of daily prayers, at this period.
-(Brown 144) Most Early Christians saw Jesus' teachings as summing up the essence of Jewish theology as opposed to the religion's ritualistic components (Brown et al. 622).
+Most Early Christians saw Jesus' teachings as summing up the essence of Jewish theology as opposed to the religion's ritualistic components.
 Paul uses the same quotation from Leviticus in Galatians 5:14 and Romans 13:9 as summing up the law.
 See also Hillel the Elder.